SiyiP/med-linked-blog-starter-md/10B Above the neck/Pathway Review HRR.md

 5. run down tot he medulla, **thru the medullary pyramids** bc pyramidal cells will send them thru
 6. ==when they get to **caudal medulla, they cROSS thru the decussation to the contralateral side**==
 	1. 10% stay on the same side, they will **travel down the ventral column on the same side,**
-	2. then the anterior corticospinal tract will **send BILATERAL projections to both sides in the more MEDIAL aspect of ventral horn**
+	2. then the ==**anterior corticospinal tract** will **send BILATERAL projections to both sides in the more MEDIAL aspect of ventral horn** for postural control!!!!==
+	3.  ==anterior corticospinal tract for the axial muscles, descending down the anterior column in the fold that the tectospinal tract might be in too==
-	3. more medial aspect of ventral horn controls POSTURE/gross truncal muscles, sneding out gross bilateral projections
+	4. more medial aspect of ventral horn controls POSTURE/gross truncal muscles, sneding out gross bilateral projections
-7. post-crossing, on the contralateral sid, they go thru the **lateral corticospinal tract -> continues to descend thru the lateral column**
+7. post-crossing, on the contralateral side, they go thru the **lateral corticospinal tract -> ==continues to descend thru the lateral column**==
-8. cells innervate the **lateral** cells of the ventral horn
+8. ==cells innervate the **lateral** cells of the ventral horn==
 9. lateral corticospinal tract cells will control the **fine motor control, more distal msucles**
+10. they will exit out the ventral roots

-The trigeminal motor nucleus of CN V is found just medial to the principal sensory nucleus of CN V.
+==The trigeminal motor nucleus of CN V is found just medial to the principal sensory nucleus of CN V.==

 corticobulbar - tract
 1. precentral gyrus, recall the 6 diff layers of neurons, having **cell bodies of upper motor neurons**